Samelot/samelot.github.com/_posts/2014-03-28-osc-photoshop.md

 ## Overview and Requirements

 In this post, we'll setup Photoshop to use OSC (Open Sound Control).
-If your curious about what this looks like, and you want to see it with your eyes before you try it with your thighs, [watch this demo video](https://vimeo.com/92411743).
+If your curious about what this looks like, and you want to see it before you try it, [check out this video](https://vimeo.com/92411743).

 <!-- If your curious about what this looks like, and you want to see it with your eyes before you try it with your thighs, [click here](https://vimeo.com/92411743). -->